bummbummgarage/bummbummgarage.github.io/modules/hihat/index.md

 The revision 3 comes with some fundamental issues:

-* Thonkiconn footprint is twisted.
+* Thonkiconn footprint is twisted (I tweaked it for the first implementation).
 * Noise regulator does not really work as intended: Cannot minimize as it should.
 * Metallic sound doesn't sound as nice as in the breadboard prototypes.